MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

 Till here, we are using separate train, validate and test split as instructed by the professor.

--Train= 40k images
+- Train= 40k images
--Validate= 10k images
+- Validate= 10k images
--Test= 10k images
+- Test= 10k images

 This gave us 65% test accuracy and we observed that as the epochs increased from 50 epochs or so, the model started to overfit.